json-schema-org/website/pages/blog/posts/website-analytics-snapshot-2023.md

 ---
-title: "50+ million requests in 7 days on json-schema.org"
+title: '50+ million requests in 7 days on json-schema.org'
-date: "2023-09-15"
+date: '2023-09-15'
 type: Engineering
 cover: /img/posts/2023/website-analytics-snapshot-2023/cover.webp
 authors:
   - name: Ben Hutton
     photo: /img/avatars/benhutton.webp
     link: https://www.twitter.com/relequestual
-excerpt: "See what we discovered when looking at over 50 million requests to the JSON Schema org domain from the last 7 days"
+excerpt: 'See what we discovered when looking at over 50 million requests to the JSON Schema org domain from the last 7 days'
 ---

 I grant you, 7 days isn't an ideal length of time to do an analysis over, but this is what we have for now.
 Previously, we had basic website analytics, but that only tells a fraction of the story.
 We run the website on GitHub pages with Cloudflare in front, which provides 7 days of analytics, critically, including direct access traffic.